krishna8421/public-apis-site/README.md

-# public-api-site
+# Public Api Site
-Site for Public Apis.
+ This is the site for the [Public Apis Project](https://github.com/public-apis/public-apis/)